-The Search Committee will rank all the interviewed candidates as to suitability for the position and will provide the rankings in writing as an annotated report to the Dean of Academic Affairs as its recommendation for filling the position.
-After consultation with the Division Chair and the chair of the search committee, the Dean of Academic Affairs will make her/his recommendation to the Dean of the College, who will authorize a formal offer to the selected candidate.
-Commitments with respect to salary, moving expenses, and benefits will be made only by the Dean of the College and the Dean of Academic Affairs.
-The Dean of Academic Affairs will notify the division when the position is filled.
+The Search Committee will rank all the interviewed candidates as to suitability for the position and will provide the rankings in writing as an annotated report to the Senior Associate Dean for Academic Affairs as its recommendation for filling the position.
+After consultation with the Division Chair and the chair of the search committee, the Senior Associate Dean for Academic Affairs will make their recommendation to the Dean of the College, who will authorize a formal offer to the selected candidate.
+Commitments with respect to salary, moving expenses, and benefits will be made only by the Dean of the College and the Senior Associate Dean for Academic Affairs.
+The Senior Associate Dean for Academic Affairs will notify the division when the position is filled.

-In all cases, including searches that result in a position with cross-divisional teaching responsibilities, the successful candidate will be assigned an academic division by the Dean of Academic Affairs.
+In all cases, including searches that result in a position with cross-divisional teaching responsibilities, the successful candidate will be assigned an academic division by the Senior Associate Dean for Academic Affairs.
 This will be the "home" division for purposes of mentoring and review.